Predictions of a simple parametric model of hierarchical black hole mergers: Model assumptions

-{\it Spin distribution:} We consider two types of distributions for the dimensionless spin magnitude $\chi$ of a 1g BH: (i) a uniform distribution, where spin magnitudes of 1g BHs are drawn uniformly from the range $\chi \in [0, 0.99]$ (see Sec.~2.4 of \citealt{Antonini:2016gqe}); and (ii) a beta distribution~\citep{Wysocki:2018mpo, GWTC-1-pop} with mean $\mu_{\chi}=0.28$ and variance $\sigma^{2}_{\chi}=0.03$ \citep{GWTC-3-pop}.
-Spin tilt angles for all BH generations and population models are isotropically drawn over a sphere \citep{Rodriguez2016, Tagawa:2020dxe}.
-However, when we consider the GWTC-3 population as our 1g progenitors, the spin tilt angles for 1g BHs are drawn from a mixture population of the isotropic and Gaussian distributions \citep{Talbot:2017yur}; this follows the ``Default'' spin model in \cite{GWTC-1-pop}.
-In that case, higher generation BHs spin tilt angles are again isotropically distributed over a sphere.
-Note that spin tilt angles are chosen at binary separations $\sim 10M$ where NR simulations typically start (see \citealt{Barausse2009ApJ} and Sec.~2.1 of \citealt{Gerosa:2014gja}).
+The uncertainties in the spin magnitudes of BHs from stellar evolution and core-collapse supernova models are still too large to predict the 1g progenitor BH spin distributions.
+Efficient angular momentum transport via the magnetic Tayler instability leads to low birth spins for BHs~\citep{Spruit2002, Fuller2019MNRAS, Fuller:2019sxi}.
+Here, we assume a uniform distribution between $[0, 0.2]$ for the dimensionless spin magnitude $\chi$ of 1g BHs.
+Spin tilt angles for all BH generations and population models are isotropically drawn over a sphere~\citep{Rodriguez2016, Tagawa:2020dxe}.
+Note that spin tilt angles are chosen at binary separations $\sim 10M,$ where NR simulations typically start (see \citealt{Barausse2009ApJ} and Sec.~2.1 of \citealt{Gerosa:2014gja}).